 Holds by Promoter

-You are able to see a list of all your holds for each promoter by creating a custom event list filtered by the account.
-For more information on creating event list views, see this article.
+If you have the Edit Private Saved Views or the Edit Shared Saved Views permission, you are able to see a list of all of your holds for each promoter by creating a custom event list filtered by the account.
+For more information on creating event list views, see Create a Custom Event List/Report.

 Beyond Booking: Additional Live Entertainment Features